 Under Alternative 3, current plans and procedures for emergency services, wildfire management, aircraft and ground operations, range clearance procedures, electromagnetic energy, use of lasers, and abandoned mine lands would continue to be implemented and include expanded range areas.
-B-16, B-17, B-19, and B-20 would be fenced and the public would be restricted from accessing the ranges except for allowable uses.
+B-16, B-17, B-19, and B-20 would be fenced, and the public would be restricted from accessing the ranges except for allowable uses.
 The DVTA would remain accessible to the public.
 Safety issues while driving, bicycling, or hiking on roads near or within the area remaining open to the public would not result in increased risks to health and safety or to children because of Navy standard operating procedures and management practices that are in place to maintain safety while training.
 Construction and improvement activities would follow standard safety measures to include construction fencing, signs, and security to minimize safety risks and unauthorized access.
 Therefore, implementation of Alternative 3 would not result in significant impacts on public health and safety.
-Because children are included in the overall population evaluated for public health and safety risks, and no impacts on public health and safety risks to children would occur under Alternative 3.
+Because children are included in the overall population evaluated for public health and safety risks, and no impacts on public health and safety have been identified, the Navy has determined that no disproportionate health or safety risks to children would occur under Alternative 3.